mochajs/mocha/docs/index.md

 ---
 layout: default
 title: 'Mocha - the fun, simple, flexible JavaScript test framework'
+description: 'Mocha is a feature-rich JavaScript test framework running on Node.js and in the browser, making asynchronous testing simple and fun.'
 ---
 Mocha is a feature-rich JavaScript test framework running on [Node.js](https://nodejs.org) and in the browser, making asynchronous testing *simple* and *fun*.
 Mocha tests run serially, allowing for flexible and accurate reporting, while mapping uncaught exceptions to the correct test cases.
 Hosted on [GitHub](https://github.com/mochajs/mocha).